Why Apple's Next Big Thing Could Be Bigger Than the iPhone

-It's hard to believe it's only been 10 years since Steve Jobs walked on stage to introduce the first ever iPhone.
-The mobile revolution it kicked off earned Apple a seat at the table as one of the most influential and important (not to mention profitable) companies on the planet, with industry insiders and techies alike anxiously awaiting the drop of every new device.
+It's hard to believe it's only been 10 years since Steve Jobs walked on stage to introduce the first-ever iPhone.
+The mobile revolution it kicked off not only changed how people poop, but earned Apple a seat at the table as one of the most influential and important (not to mention profitable) companies on the planet, with industry insiders and techies alike anxiously awaiting the drop of every new device (odds are most Apple users reading this are chomping at the bit to know whether to hold out for whatever new iPhone is around the corner).

-Augmented reality is still relatively nascent technology, and many of us have only been introduced to it in the context of Pokémon Go or some other novelty phone app that merges our real world with a virtual one.
-However, AR is capable of being used for so much more than catching Pikachu in the park.
+But what exactly is augmented reality?
+AR is still a relatively nascent technology, and many of us have only been introduced to it in the context of Pokémon Go, Instagram and Snapchat face-scanning filters, or some other novelty phone app that merges our real world with a virtual one.
+However, AR is capable of so much more than catching Pikachu in the park.
 In fact, it will be at the core of the next tech revolution.

 Unlike virtual reality, which replaces the physical world with a simulated one in a way that can isolate a person, AR modifies and enhances a person's physical environment by layering real-time digital intel (via screen, lens, or other device) onto it.
 Eventually, it will advance to a level where there's an AR component to just about everything we interact with.